Costs keep going up and up, but there are still things you can do to protect your wallet. Here are 10 ways to save money on your healthcare.

 - Benefit Exceptions List (these services are not covered and generally do not get covered even if you request coverage upfront or file an appeal after the denial)

-- Plan Summary/Fee Schedule (will list your co-pay per service type)
+- Plan Summary/Fee Schedule (will list your co-pay per service type, plan, or network)

 - In-Network Provider List

-Know what is and, perhaps more importantly, what is not a covered service.
+Know what is and, perhaps more importantly, what is not a covered service to save money on your healthcare.

-While it is usually lower than the emergency room, you can save even more money by visiting a primary care provider.
+While it is usually cheaper than the emergency room, visiting a primary care provider can save even more money.

 Typically, this can be at least a 10–33% additional savings!